Major Bludd: Renegades

 Major Bludd is a hired assassin in G.I.
 Joe: Renegades.
 He first appeared in the episode "The Package", in which he was hired by Cobra to eliminate anti-Cobra blogger Alvin Kibbey.
 Kibbey is saved by the Joes, who are then added to Bludd's target list.
 Tracking them to a SSS mart warehouse (part of Cobra illegal weapons business), Bludd believes that he killed Kibbey when his knife hits his him in the back, unaware that the weapon only damaged the stolen Cobra scanner in Kibbey's backpack.
 He attempts to use a bazooka to destroy the fleeing Joes only to find that the Joes had wired the bazooka to a bomb in Cobra's warehouse.
 Bludd is hit by the blast, scarring his face and blinding him in his left eye.
 Calling and telling the Baroness that he completed his mission to kill Kibbey, Bludd tells her that he will kill the Joe for free.

 In "Cousins", Major Bludd returns and attacks Roadblock and Heavy Duty at a cemetery following a funeral, causing Roadblock and Heavy Duty to be handcuffed to each other.
 Bludd ends up following them in a car chase which results in him blowing up a bridge.
 He then follows them into the swamp on a swamp boat.
 Major Bludd contacts Baroness, telling her that he requires a raise in the bounty while tracking Roadblock and Heavy Duty.
 Bludd catches up to Roadblock and Heavy Duty and traps them.
 He then proceeds to set a trap for the other Joes.
 Baroness and a group of Cobra soldiers then join him in the fight.
 When Major Bludd tries to fire on the Joes, he is attacked by an alligator and loses his right arm in the process.

 Video games

 Major Bludd is one of the featured villains in the 1985 G.I.
 Joe: A Real American Hero computer game.

+Film

+Major Bludd appears briefly in the 2013 live-action film G.I.
+Joe: Retaliation during the recapitulation of the events in the first film, G.I.
+Joe: The Rise of Cobra.
+Data sheets of several Joes and Cobra operatives appear onscreen, including that of Major Bludd's which includes a photograph of him.